gabrielmh13/Simple-Neural-Network/README.md

 # Simple-Neural-Network
-A simple neural network for teaching purposes
+A simple neural network built from scratch for educational purposes.